 David Reutimann is an American former stock car racing driver.
 He recorded more than 440 starts in all three NASCAR national series between 2002 and 2014, winning four times.
-His best season finishes were second place in the 2007 NASCAR Busch Series and third place in the 2006 Truck Series.
+His best result was second place in the 2007 NASCAR Busch Series and third place in the 2006 Truck Series.
 In 2004, he was Rookie of the Year in the Truck Series.

 Third-generation driver in a family